Start9Labs/documentation/site/source/user-manual/service-guides/lightning/lightning-integrations.rst

 - Chrome-based browsers
 - Firefox

-Make sure you are already :ref:`running Tor<connecting-tor>` on your system if you want to use Core Lightning.
-For LND this isn't necessary as you can use their companion app.
+Make sure you are already :ref:`running Tor<connecting-tor>` on your system and we suggest using Firefox which must be :ref:`configured to use Tor.<tor-firefox>`

 #.
 Download the Alby extension by visiting the `Alby Github <https://github.com/getAlby/lightning-browser-extension#installation>`_, selecting your browser, and installing.
 #.
 On the Alby welcome screen, select "Get Started."